konsumer/lambda-cms/README.md

 export default () => <VercelCMS config={config}><PageEdit /></VercelCMS>
 ```

-These will create an admin for you. `<VercelCMS />` is a context-creator, so you can put it in the top-level of your admin app, however you do that.
+These will create an admin for you. `<VercelCMS />` is a context-provider, so you can put it in the top-level of your admin app, however you do that.

 ### TODO